js-jslog/dotfiles-multiplexer/README.md

 ```
 NOTE: use `$HOME` rather than ~ to denote the users home directory

-#### dots
+#### compose
-This section defines the configuration files which will be generated and the order in which the base config files will be loaded during this generation.
+This section defines the configuration files which will be generated and the order in which the base config files will be loaded during this composition.
 The order is important in cases where config files share specific config elements with different values.
 The latter defined file will take priority for that element.

 As you can see from the example, we use the repository alias for each of the configuration file types under the `dots:` node.